 Suddenly, you’re handlebar-to-hubcap with the truck, with barely any room between you.
 It’s a scary situation.
-Your heart skips a beat, your brain freezes up, and in a moment of mild panic, you turn your handlebar away from the truck.
-When your bike edges towards it as a result, you realize it’s the wrong move.
+Your heart skips a beat, your brain freezes up, and you turn your handlebar away from the truck in a moment of mild panic.
+When your bike edges towards it, as a result, you realize it’s the wrong move.
 Fortunately, the truck sees you and moves back into his lane.

 Later, you’ve escaped the city and are enjoying some winding country roads.

 But instead of gliding through the twists and turns, you seem to be fighting your bike, drifting closer to the center line on the outside, and to the shoulder on the inside.
 After a close call, you decide to slow down and work through the twisties at a slower pace.

 For starters, one thing you did right was to slow down in the twisties rather than to keep forcing your bike through the curves.
 You should never ride at a pace faster than you can handle – let your comfort level be your guide.

 That said, a good understanding of the concept of countersteering is likely lacking in both situations.
 But don’t feel too bad.
 This counterintuitive riding principle can sometimes trip up even very experienced riders.

 Countersteering means that a rider must push or press the handlebar grip in the direction of the curve, effectively pointing the front tire in the opposite direction of the curve, to initiate motorcycle lean and successfully navigate roadway curves at speed.